-Because instructors often like to know where new material appears, the significant changes that have been made in the 14th edition are summarized next.
+Because instructors often like to know where new material appears, the significant changes that have been made in the 15th edition are summarized next.

-Chapter 1 on understanding the financial planning process, has been carefully revised to focus on the most important themes in the book.
+Chapter 1 on understanding the financial planning process has been carefully revised to focus on the most important themes in the book.
 Emphasis is placed on setting realistic goals for your finances, helpful ways to save money by changing everyday habits, and being more financially self-aware.

 Chapter 2 on using your financial statements and budgeting has been restructured, streamlined, and updated.
-Calculator keystrokes and time lines continue to appear in discussions of the time value of money.
+Calculator keystrokes, spreadsheets, and time lines appear in discussions of the time value of money.
 There are new discussions on setting realistic budgeting plans and avoiding potential budgeting mistakes, how to choose the right personal finance software, and practical ways to change your behavior to spend less.

 Chapter 3 on preparing your taxes has been updated to reflect the changes in tax laws, rates, procedures, and forms in effect at the time we revised the chapter.
+Importantly, this includes the many changes brought by the Tax Cuts and Jobs Act of 2017.
 The material emphasizes current tax practices and explains the nature of progressive tax rates, average tax rates, itemized deductions, individual retirement accounts (IRAs), and other types of tax issues.
-The chapter continues to provide readers with sidebar advice on finding commonly missed tax deductions, avoiding common tax-form errors, tax tips, and audit triggers.
+The chapter continues to provide readers with sidebar advice on avoiding common errors, tax tips, and audit triggers.
 There are new features about what documents you'll need to collect to prepare for tax time, effective ways to reduce your tax liability, and tips for choosing the most appropriate tax preparer for you.

-Chapter 4 on managing your cash and savings, has been revised to reflect up-todate capital market conditions.
-The potential use of I bonds to manage inflation risk is emphasized.
+Chapter 4 on managing your cash and savings has been revised to reflect up-to-date capital market conditions.
+The potential use of I savings bonds to manage inflation risk is emphasized.
 There are practical explanations of why you should start saving now, what to look for when choosing a new bank, planning tips for when and when not to use your debit card, and tips for what you should and shouldn't store in a safety deposit box.